 Words were still out of Denby's reach, but after a pause that was just long enough to push the awkwardness, he breathed out a near audible, "Umm."

 “Touch bit difficult on that.
 All out of 'umm.'
 Anything else?”

 “No. Nothing," Denby answered quietly.

 “Suit yourself,” the bathrobe-wearing man picked up a grey pear-shaped stone from the cluttered table and tossed it to Denby.
-The stone bounced around in his nervous hands before finally being firmly grasped.
+And after a brief game of solo hot potato, Denby held on tight.